 The Lyngen Alps with 1,800 metre-high peaks rising from the Arctic Ocean, glaciers, ravines and gushing rivers, can be found a mere hour east of Tromsø.
-Its people speak Norwegian, Sami and Finnish.
+The local population of the Lyngen Alps speak Norwegian, Sami and Finnish.

-In summer canoeing, diving, glacier hiking and mountain biking make use of the glorious 24-hour daylight.
-During winter months the dry climate creates many clear nights with plenty of Northern Lights to be seen.
+In summer, the midnight sun allows you to make the most of activities like canoeing, diving, glacier hiking and mountain biking.
+During the winter months the dry climate creates many clear nights with frequent sightings of the northern lights.
 This is the time for snowmobiling, dog and reindeer sledging.

-Sami reindeer herders inhabit this area, and conference guests are invited into the traditional tents, lavvu, to enjoy reindeer stew, bidos.
+The area is inhabited by sami reindeer herders, and conference guests are invited into the traditional tents, lavvu, to enjoy reindeer stew, bidos.

-The fishing village of Sommarøy, on a small island southwest of Tromsø, is an inviting excursion a mere hour away.
-The village has 300 inhabitants enjoying a fantastic view of mountains and islands, as well as the open Atlantic.
+The fishing village of Sommarøy, on a small island southwest of Tromsø, is an fascinating excursion a mere hour away.
+The village with 300 inhabitants enjoys a fantastic view of mountains, islands and the open Atlantic.
 The beaches are white and inviting, although the water temperature may be a little too refreshing for most.

 The local hotel Sommarøy Arctic Hotel offers meeting rooms, tasty local food and deep-sea rafting.